 The punnets are made from recycled paper manufactured by Opal in Australia and feature the robustness needed to protect fresh produce through supply chains and freight.

 “We’re excited to trial kerbside recyclable cardboard punnets with Opal.
-This innovation offers consumers sustainable packaging choices in Coles supermarkets,” said Andrew Bell, managing director, Mountain Blue.
+This innovation offers consumers sustainable packaging choices in Coles supermarkets,” Mountain Blue managing director Andrew Bell said.

-Chris Daly, executive general manager, Opal Packaging, said Opal is investing in research and development to test and commercialise products made from recycled and recyclable paper and cardboard.
+Chris Daly, executive general manager of Opal Packaging, said Opal is investing in research and development to test and commercialise products made from recycled and recyclable paper and cardboard.

-“By partnering with Mountain Blue, we were able to understand their packaging needs and work together with our automation and machinery team, to deliver a punnet solution that is innovative, functional and sustainable,” said Daly.
+“By partnering with Mountain Blue, we were able to understand their packaging needs and work together with our automation and machinery team, to deliver a punnet solution that is innovative, functional and sustainable,” Daly said.

-“Fresh produce packaging is ripe for innovation, and we’re excited to provide our customers with a plastic free alternative for much-loved and in season blueberries,” said BDonnelly.
+“Fresh produce packaging is ripe for innovation, and we’re excited to provide our customers with a plastic free alternative for much-loved and in season blueberries,” Donnelly said.

 “This trial is about ensuring the new cardboard punnets keep blueberries as fresh and tasty as the conventional plastic packaging, and to see how our customers respond to the change.”